Enovale/of-yadr/README.md

 - Relay events like player connect/disconnect, map change, bans/reports to Discord
 - Run rcon commands, ban/kick players, psay to players, remotely with slash commands.
 - Makes sure player names and SteamIDs are searchable in the discord history, without clogging up the conversation
+- API to create third-party plugins that can integrate with YaDR!

 ## Building